What will replace your Lloyds Avios Rewards credit card in 8 days?

 Representative 26.9% APR variable

-You may want to consider applying for the Virgin Atlantic Reward+ Mastercard instead.
-This comes with a £160 annual fee but has a sign-up bonus of 15,000 Virgin Points.
+You may want to consider applying for the Virgin Atlantic Reward+ Mastercard instead for its higher bonus.
+This comes with a £160 annual fee but has a sign-up bonus of 18,000 Virgin Points.
 You also receive a higher earning rate of 1.5 miles per £1 spent.

 You cannot apply if you have had the free Virgin Atlantic Reward credit card in the previous six months.
 You are free to apply if you have any other Virgin Money credit card or the paid-for Virgin Atlantic Reward+ credit card.

-When you spend £20,000 per year on the Virgin Atlantic Reward Mastercard, you can choose a benefit.
-This is what you can pick from:
+When you spend £20,000 per year on the Virgin Atlantic Reward Mastercard, you will receive a reward voucher.

 Other information: